 Baseball Business: What is ballpark revenue?
 How do stadiums help teams make money?

-Welcome to our "Baseball Business" series, where we explore how the business side of baseball works.
-In this series, we look at different ways baseball teams make money, how they spend it, and how business decisions affect the game we enjoy.
-Today, we'll dive into ballpark revenue—the money teams make from their stadiums.
+Welcome to our "Baseball Business" series, where we examine the intricate financial mechanisms behind the sport of baseball.
+In this series, we will investigate various avenues through which baseball teams generate revenue, their expenditures, and the impact of business strategies on the game we all appreciate.
+Today, we will focus on ballpark revenue—the income teams derive from their stadiums.

 What Is Ballpark Revenue?